 Rule of thumb: Spring and early summer blooming perennials transplant in fall.
 Late summer and fall blooming flowers transplant in spring.
 Wait until you can see the green leaves emerging before transplanting and follow these instructions when doing so.

 Now is the time to mulch your landscape before perennials are poking up and making it difficult to mulch around—tips on mulching.

-Add primroses to your garden.
-They bloom early spring and are great perennials.
+- Add primroses to your garden.
+They bloom in early spring and are great perennials.
 To learn more about this garden perennial, read here.

 - Sharpen garden tools.
 (Look for information in our newsletter regarding tool sharpening.)